FREE SHIPPING on all orders $90 and up in the US.

 Travel Without Getting on a Plane or Zoom

-For countless people from coast to coast, vacations have been very different than in past years.
-While international travel may not be in the cards, we all have the ability to satisfy our wanderlust by simply looking to our own hometowns.
+When travel may not be in the cards, we all have the ability to satisfy our wanderlust by simply looking to our own hometowns.
 Whether it’s exploring new places, wandering unfamiliar streets, or tasting new flavors, creating the perfect and adventurous staycation is easier (and more fun) than you think.

 “Travel” to a new neighborhood.

 The Tunisian stroll, or doolesha, is to amble aimlessly, leading to unexpected-yet-delightful experiences.
 Head to a new neighborhood and meander the commercial thoroughfares, tuck into residential areas, take in the architecture, eat at a new restaurant and stroll through the green spaces.
 To avoid feeling too lost, check out local community newspapers for ideas, or explore hashtags and geotags on Instagram.
 These will not only direct you to picturesque locations, but will also give you some insight into insider events and spots.
-Nowadays, to avoid tight quarters in restaurants, we order to go and picnic outside (weather pending).

 Destination Dining.